teake/simplie/trunk/documentation/readme.txt

     * Left mouse-click: Add a node.
 Hold shift to automatically add a connection to the previous node.
-    * Middle mouse-click: Toggle a node.
+    * Middle mouse-click or alt-left: Toggle a node.
     * Right mouse-click: Bring up context menu.
 From the context menu, you can: o Add/remove a node if the mouse is on an empty location.